aot29/Emacs_Python_R_LaTeX/README.md

 * virtualenv (required by the autocompletion server)
 * GNU Emacs 2.4 or newer

-# Usage
+# Installation
-1. Get the [emacs cheat sheet](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
+1. Get the [Emacs cheat sheet](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
 Remember, `C-x` generally stands for Ctrl-x and `M-x` for Alt-x.
 2. Install required Python3 packages: `pip3 install -r requirements.txt`
 3. put init.el in ~/.emacs.d
-4. Restart emacs.
+4. Restart Emacs.
 After the first restart, emacs will download and install the necessary packages.
-5. Once Emacs starts, do `M-x jedi:install-server`
+5. Restart Emacs.
+In Emacs, do `M-x jedi:install-server`
+6. Restart Emacs

+# Customizing
+* To set a specific directory as your working directory, open init.el and set the `neotree-dir` variable.
+The directory will be shown in the tree when you start Emacs.

 # References
 Golubev, M. (2011) Emacs tabbar-mode visual tweaks.
 Online: https://gist.github.com/3demax/1264635